 Splunk Enterprise manages its indexes to facilitate flexible searching and fast data retrieval, eventually archiving them according to a user-configurable schedule.
 Splunk Enterprise handles everything with flat files; it doesn't require any third-party database software running in the background.

-During indexing, Splunk Enterprise processes incoming data to enable fast search and analysis, storing the results in the index as events.
+During indexing, Splunk Enterprise performs event processing.
+It processes incoming data to enable fast search and analysis, storing the results in the index as events.
 While indexing, Splunk Enterprise enhances the data in various ways, including by:

 - Separating the datastream into individual, searchable events.

 - Extracting fields such as host, source, and sourcetype.